 The annual Harvest Festival Service will take place on Sunday, September 15, at 7.30pm in Holy Trinity Church of Ireland, Fethard.
 At this service we give thanks for God's created world and the bountiful harvest we all enjoy but, at the same time, remembering those who are not as fortunate as ourselves.
 Everyone is very welcome to attend, and we are very pleased that Fethard Choral Society will sing at the service as usual.
 Refreshments will be served after the service.

 Work on compiling this year's Annual Emigrant's Newsletter has now commenced.
 We invite anyone interested in submitting articles or photographs for this year’s issue to contact Joe Kenny, Rocklow Road, Fethard, Tel: (052) 6131663 or by email: firstname.lastname@example.org

 Faces and Places from the Past

-Some photographs taken in 1993 in our area
+Some photographs taken in and about our area

 Share this page on Facebook